Samuel in the Bible

 Verse ConceptsFinding ThingsThose Who Did Not Tell

-And when Samuel had caused all the tribes of Israel to come near, the tribe of Benjamin was taken.
+Then Samuel brought all the tribes of Israel near, and the tribe of Benjamin was chosen by lot.

 Verse ConceptsVoicesGroups ShoutingUnique Individuals

-Then Samuel told the people the manner of the kingdom, and wrote it in a book, and laid it up before the LORD.
-And Samuel sent all the people away, every man to his house.
+Then Samuel talked to the people about how the kingship would work.
+He wrote it all down on a scroll and set it before the Lord.
+Then Samuel sent all the people away to their homes.

 Verse ConceptsExplanationsBooksBook of the Law